 The goal of HERCA is to contribute to a high level of radiation protection throughout Europe

-HERCA is a voluntary association of the Radiation Safety Authorities in Europe where they work together in order to identify common significant radiation protection issues and propose harmonization and/or practical solutions towards a common approach for these issues, whenever possible.
+HERCA is a voluntary association of the Radiation Safety Authorities in Europe where they work together in order to identify common significant radiation protection issues and propose harmonisation and/or practical solutions towards a common approach for these issues, whenever possible.

 HERCA is also a forum for the Radiation Safety Authorities to share information and experience, in particular with regard to the practical transposition of European legislation and international recommendations.